Our Mission is Safety

 Traction control is now standard on most new vehicles.
 This function helps your vehicle gain traction on snowy, icy or wet surfaces, particularly when accelerating from a stopped or slowed position, or when trying to make it up a slippery hill.

-Anti-lock braking system (ABS) helps you steer in emergencies by restoring traction to your tires and is standard on most new vehicles as well.
+Anti-lock braking system (ABS) helps you steer in emergencies by restoring traction to your tires and is standard on most new vehicles.
 ABS may vibrate or pulse when engaged.
 This is normal.
 Continue to press and hold pressure to the brake pedal.

 Remember, you are your car's best safety feature.
 Take precautions to ensure you arrive safely at your destination.
 If you become stranded in an unfamiliar area, do not leave your car.
 Light flares in front and behind the car and make sure the exhaust pipe is not blocked by snow, mud or objects.